Karthick-Somasundaresan/Documentation/README.md

 <a name="maxlength"></a>
 # @maxlength
 ### Description
+This tag is associated with [/* @inout */](#inout) tag.
+It specifies a maximum buffer length value (a constant, a parameter name or a math expression if not specified @length is used as maximum length, use round parenthesis for expressions, e.g.: @length:bufferSize @length:(width * height * 4)
+It will use different buffer for output depending upon this tag.
+If not specified it will reuse the same input buffer for output as well.
 ### Example
+In [IPerformance.h](https://github.com/rdkcentral/ThunderInterfaces/blob/5fa166bd17c6b910696c6113c5520141bcdea07b/interfaces/IPerformance.h#L32) it specifies, the maximum length for the buffer.

 [top](#table)

 <a name="interface"></a>
 # @interface
 ### Description

+This tag specifies a parameter holding interface ID value for void* interface passing.
+Functions like (Aquire)[https://github.com/rdkcentral/Thunder/blob/master/Source/com/ICOM.h#L45] will return the pointer to the queried interface.
+For such functions, this tag will specify which field to look for to get the corresponding interface id.

 ### Example

+In [ICOM.h](https://github.com/rdkcentral/Thunder/blob/master/Source/com/ICOM.h#L45) specifies parameter 3 interfaceId holds the interface id for the returned interface.

 [top](#table)

 <a name="inout"></a>
 # @inout
 ### Description

+In few methods, a parameter will act both as input as well as output parameter.
+Such parameters are marked using this tag.

 ### Example
+In [IDisplayInfo.h](https://github.com/rdkcentral/ThunderInterfaces/blob/5fa166bd17c6b910696c6113c5520141bcdea07b/interfaces/IDisplayInfo.h#L98) the parameter length acts both as input as well as the output.
+While calling this API, application will fill the buffer size in the length paramenter.
+When the function returns, the parameter will have the modified length value.
+Thus acts as both input and output parameter

 [top](#table)